 72 divided by .02 = 36 years.

 Remember to move the decimal over after you do the math.
-If you’re expecting a 2% return from any investment, you REALLY need to check out The Complete Solution For Real Estate Investors™, the innovative method Platinum Properties Investor Network uses to invest in income property.
+If you’re expecting a 2% return from any investment, you REALLY need to check out The Complete Solution For Real Estate Investors™, the innovative method Empowered Investor Network uses to invest in income property.
 If our returns dip below 36%, we’re not happy campers.

 Speaking of 36%, let’s do another example using the Rule of 72.